johndevitis/classy/README.md

-# matlab
+# classy

-This is the root directory for all MATLAB projects and files.
+classy.m is a matlab classdef utility function.